SVL-simulator/runner/docs/README.md

 The Scenario Runner supports the following command line parameters when running a scenario:

+  `-i, --num-iterations NUM_ITERATIONS`
-  `--num-iterations NUM_ITERATIONS, -i NUM_ITERATIONS`                        Number of scenario iterations. (default: 42)
+                        Number of scenario iterations. (default: 42)

+  `-d, --duration DURATION`
-  `--duration DURATION, -d DURATION`                        Maximum scenario duration in seconds. (default: 20.0)
+                        Maximum scenario duration in seconds. (default: 20.0)

+  `-m, --lgsvl-map MAP_NAME`
+                        Map (default: GoMentum)

+  `-O, --output-dir OUTPUT_DIR`
-  `--lgsvl-map MAP_NAME, -m MAP_NAME`                        Map (default: GoMentum)  `--output-dir OUTPUT_DIR, -O OUTPUT_DIR`                        Default results output folder  `--sampler, -s`       Save sampler data after simulation is finished.  `--check, -t`         Parse scenic file and exit
+                        Default results output folder

+  `-s, --sampler`       Save sampler data after simulation is finished.

+  `-t, --check`         Parse scenic file and exit

 #### Scenario Runner Environment Variables

 The Scenario Runner supports the following environment variables (and default values) when running a scenario:

   `SIMULATOR_HOST=localhost`

+  `SIMULATOR_PORT=8181`

+  `BRIDGE_HOST=localhost`

-`SIMULATOR_PORT=8181``BRIDGE_HOST=localhost``BRIDGE_PORT=9090`
+  `BRIDGE_PORT=9090`

-If simulator is being run on a separate machine make sure to set the `SIMULATOR_HOST` environment variable with the IP address of the machine running the simulator; for example `export SIMULATOR_HOST=192.168.0.2`.
+If simulator is being run on a separate machine than the Scenario Runner make sure to set the `SIMULATOR_HOST` environment variable with the IP address of the machine running the simulator; for example `export SIMULATOR_HOST=192.168.0.2`.

-The `BRIDGE_HOST` machine is the machine which is running Apollo (and the CyberRT bridge) and is most likely also the same machine running Scenario Runner, so it should be fine with the default value of `localhost`.
+The `BRIDGE_HOST` machine is the machine which is running Apollo (and the CyberRT bridge) and is most likely also the same machine running Scenario Runner.
+If simulator and Apollo are running on the same machine, use the default value of `localhost`.
+Otherwise, set `BRIDGE_HOST` to the IP address of the machine running Apollo; for example `export BRIDGE_HOST=192.168.0.1`.

 Example Scenarios